benrosenberg/benrosenberg.github.io/teaching/sp25/unit_assessments/unit2_assessment.md

 ## Data

 This assignment uses the file [julius_caesar.txt](julius_caesar.txt).
 You can click on the filename to download the file.
 If it opens in your browser, can you use the shortcut `Ctrl + S` (or `Cmd + S` on macOS) to save the file to your computer.

+**Note: Before February 9th at around 2 PM, the above file had issues and was not possible to read without specifying the UTF-8 encoding.
+I have fixed the file so it should now be possible to read it without running into issues.** Let me know if you have any issues.
+If you downloaded the file before the fix, please re-download it.

 # Instructions